Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Overview

 \section{Overview}

-~ This section briefly explains how our tool detects vulnerabilities in the OAuth-server implementation using a motivating example.
-We show how insufficient security checks in the authorization server allow malicious clients to steal sensitive OAuth credentials and take actions on behalf of users.
+~ This section briefly explains how our tool detects vulnerabilities in \oauthserver implementations using a motivating example.
+In what follows, we first describe the threat model our system, and then with a real-world example, we explain how insufficient security checks in the \oauthserver allow malicious clients to steal sensitive OAuth credentials and how our tool is designed to detect such logical flaws.

-\textbf{Threat Model:}~ We aim to detect vulnerabilities in the OAuth authorization server (service provider) at the implementation level.
-We assume attackers can be a malicious relying party or a malicious resource owner (user) who interacts with the victim service provider.
-We assume the attackers cannot directly modify the source code or logic of the service provider but can attack the service provider by sending requests to the server.
+\textbf{Threat Model:}~ We aim to detect vulnerabilities in the \oauthserver at the implementation level.
+We assume attackers can be a malicious relying party or a malicious user (resource owner) who interacts with the victim \oauthserver, also known as service provider.
+We assume the attackers cannot directly modify the source code or logic of the service provider but can initiate attacks by sending requests to their server.
 The relying party attackers control their own malicious relying party apps.
-For example, the relying party attackers might send malicious OAuth requests to the authorization server of the victim service provider to access the user's information without the user's approval.
-The resource owner attackers use their own devices to communicate with the benign service provider to login on behalf of the victim user.
+For example, the relying party attackers might send malicious requests to the victim service provider to access the user's information without the user's approval.
+The resource owner attackers use their own devices to communicate with the benign service provider to log in on behalf of the victim user.

-\textbf{Vulnerable OAuth Server Implementation}~ The industry-standard authorization protocol of OAuth is well designed for access delegation, but a wrong implementation or incorrect usage can have a colossal impact.
-During the authorization process, the relying party gets an access token with specific permissions to take actions on behalf of the user to whom the token belongs.
-Once the attacker gets this highly privileged access token, they can control the user's account.